I – Canarifornia MTB with Fluyendo

 In this case, you will be added to a group of other riders.
 In case there are no other riders booked, we offer the ‘solo ride’ formula.

-In this case, we take public transportation to get to the start of the ride.
+In this case, we meet in selected locations and take public transportation to get to the start of the ride.

 The ‘solo ride’ options are a bit more limited than the regular rides, as they must be reached by public transportation; the rides are 25-35 km long, with up to 2300 m of descent in the south and 1500 m in the north.

 As far as finding a place to sleep, the island offers an enormous array of hotels, casas rurales, aparthotels.
 We can help you by recommending a few apartments we have visited and selected according to our guidelines, which are location, tidiness and being owned by local people instead of tour operators.
 Whichever solution you will choose, it is never too early to book, especially during the winter, our high season.
 Many regulars, in fact, book a year in advance, so the sooner you start looking for accommodation, the more chances you have to find the best solution at the best price.

 I am a photographer/videographer who wants to shoot in the Canary Islands.
 Can you help me find the golden light?

 Not to sound cocky, but we have organized a few photo or video shooting sessions and we know how it works.
 We had the privilege of providing logistics support for Jérôme Clementz’s 12 Months, 12 Stories, Episode 2 video (directed by Jérémie Reullier) as well as Cannondale’s 2015 Jekyll and Trigger catalog (shot by Ale di Lullo).
 We also assisted Tito Tomasi with the shooting of his EpicTV adventure travel video episode in Tenerife.